tesalm/hevoshieronta-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `firebase deploy --only hosting`
+This command deploys your Hosting content and config to the following Firebase-provisioned subdomains:
+  - PROJECT_ID.web.app
+  - PROJECT_ID.firebaseapp.com

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**